Paul R. Williams: Early life and education

+Personal life

-He married Della Mae Givens on June 27, 1917, at the First AME Church in Los Angeles.
+Williams married Della Mae Givens on June 27, 1917, at the First AME Church in Los Angeles.
 They had three children: Paul Revere Williams Jr. (born and died June 30, 1925, buried in Evergreen Cemetery, Los Angeles); Marilyn Frances Williams (born December 25, 1926) and Norma Lucille Williams Harvey (born September 18, 1928).

 Career

 Williams won an architectural competition at age 25, and three years later opened his own office.
-Known as an outstanding draftsman, he perfected the skill of rendering drawings "upside down."
+Known as an outstanding draftsman, he perfected the skill of sketching "upside down."
 This skill was developed because in the 1920s many of his white clients felt uncomfortable sitting directly next to a Black man.
-He learned to draft upside down so that he could sit across the desk from his clients who would see his drafts right-side-up.
+He learned to sketch upside down so that he could sit across the desk from his clients who would see his sketches right-side-up.

 Struggling to gain attention, he served on the first Los Angeles City Planning Commission in 1920.

 From 1921 through 1924, Williams worked for Los Angeles architect John C. Austin, eventually becoming chief draftsman, before establishing his own office.

 In 1923, Williams became the first African-American member of the American Institute of Architects (AIA).

 In 1939, he won the AIA Award of Merit for his design of the MCA Building in Beverly Hills (now headquarters of the Paradigm Talent Agency).

 At one point in his career Williams became interested in prefabricated structures.
 He worked together with Wallace Neff to design experimental Airform structures which were small homes that only took a few days to construct using simple materials.

 A. Quincy Jones (1913–79) was an architect who is claimed to have hired Williams and later collaborated with him on projects in Palm Springs, including the Palm Springs Tennis Club (1947) and the Town & Country (1948) and Romanoff's on the Rocks (1948) restaurants.

 Lockheed and Guerdon Industries recruited Williams to design a concept for a car-alternative travel system in Las Vegas.
 He developed the idea of a monorail-like system called the Skylift Magi-Cab that would bring people to and from McCarran Airport and the city center.

 During World War II, Williams worked for the Navy Department as an architect.

 During his career Williams designed over 2,000 buildings.